cll60oa/getdata-015/README.md

 Now, the data is unzipped under the folder "./UCI HAR Dataset/" in your working directory.

-**Merges the three data (subject id, activity label and features) in the training and test sets respectively to create one data set**
+**3.Merges the three data (subject id, activity label and features) in the training and test sets respectively to create one data set**

 Merge the subject id files:
 ```